marcelpi/3d-color-space/README.md

 [CHECK DEMO HERE](https://ylwsi0.sse.codesandbox.io/)

 Define your space by editing the lattice points.
 Everything in between is then linearly interpolated based on them.
-Click on spheres and edit them from the 'Edit Points' section of the panel.
+Click the spheres and edit them from the 'Edit Points' section of the panel.

 If you want to see the color of a particular point turn on 'visible' in the Interpolation section of the panel and use the sliders to move to point around.

-If you instead with to see the whole 3d space turn on'visible' in the Fill Space section.
-Play around with the sliders to slice the space on various axes.
+If you instead want to see the whole 3d space turn on 'visible' in the Fill Space section.
+Play around with the sliders to slice it on various axes.

-Lastly use the 'load/save color space' section to log your space or save it to a JSON file for further use.
+Lastly, use the 'load/save color space' section to log your created space or save it to a JSON file for further use.

 ---